snozbot/fungus/.github/pull_request_template.md

 - Check your code additions pass all tests.
 - Check your code additions have not negatively impacted or altered the behaviour of the FungusExamples.
 - If adding a new feature, ensure you have added a demo to the FungusExamples and if possible added Tests too.
+- If adding prefabs or scenes, please make them in the oldest supported version of Unity possible (to ensure they are able to run in the Compatability release)

 💔Thank you!
 With that done and out of the way, you can remove all the above text and get to submitting this PR.